CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 {{%/notice%}}

-1. Create a rules file in `/etc/cumulus/acl/policy.d/`:
+1. Create a rules file in `/etc/cumulus/acl/policy.d/`.
+The following rule configures ERSPAN for all packets coming in from swp1 to destination 12.0.0.2.

      ```
      cumulus@switch:~$ sudo bash -c 'cat <<EOF > /etc/cumulus/acl/policy.d/erspan.rules